89: THAT’S THE WAY WE BECAME THE BRADY BUNCH

 Grauman’s Chinese Theater as it looked in ‘Blazing Saddles’.

 Our time in Hollywood had gone perfectly; my photographer and his wife had enjoyed the sites that Tom had planned on the three of us seeing.
 But then it happened.
 As they stood across the street from the Chinese Theater, the two of them saw a TMZ tour bus go past – which peaked their interest.
 As fans of the television show by the same name, Tom and Vicki decided to buy a pair of tickets for the 3:00pm tour.
 They had hoped that they would see some famous Hollywood homes, as well as some infamous Hollywood sites; and maybe even a celebrity or two, but they were left very disappointed.
-While the two-hour TMZ shuttle bus ride through parts of Hollywood, Beverly Hills and Sunset Strip were filled with so-called “hot spots” from their TV show, it seemed like we heard the Kardashian’s and Kanye West mentioned a lot; which I knew irked my photographer.
+While the two-hour TMZ shuttle bus ride through parts of Hollywood, Beverly Hills and Sunset Strip were filled with so-called “hot spots” from their TV show, it seemed like we heard the Kardashian’s and Kanye West mentioned a lot, which I knew irked my photographer.
 I’ve heard Tom say in the past that he could never understand how people like them could make so much money with so little, or no, talent.
 There was one site that we passed, however, that did spark my cameraman’s interest – Doug Weston’s Troubadour.
 On August 25, 1970, Elton John performed in America for the first time at the Troubadour in front of 300 fans packed into the small West Hollywood club.
 After beginning his set with ‘Your Song’, the 23-year old piano-pounding Rocketman was launched into Rock and Roll history.
 The Troubadour, at least in my photographer’s mind, was a historical landmark and unfortunately it was barely mentioned on the TMZ tour.
 When we returned to Hollywood Boulevard and the TMZ Tour building where our two-hours of misery had begun, I heard Tom say to his wife: “That was a complete waste of money and two hours of our lives that we’ll never get back.
 I think I’ll puke if I hear Kim Kardashian’s name mentioned again.”

 When my photographer and his wife saw this bus travel past the Chinese Theater, they were hooked – the two of them decided to go on a TMZ Celebrity Tour.